prateekguptaiiitk/System-Design/File Storage Service.md

 - The CDN serves the file via a time-limited, secure presigned URL.
 Strategic use of CDN cache control and invalidation ensures only frequently accessed files are cached, optimizing both cost and performance.

 **Sharing Files** -
-- Basic Approach: Each file’s metadata contains a sharelist — a list of user IDs who can access it.
+- **Basic Approach**: Each file’s metadata contains a sharelist — a list of user IDs who can access it.
 While easy to implement, it is inefficient for listing all files shared with a user since it requires scanning all files’ sharelist.
-- Improved Cached Mapping:
+- **Improved Cached Mapping**:
     - Maintain an additional mapping of users to the files shared with them, such as a key-value cache:
 user1: ["fileId1", "fileId2"]
     - This allows quick lookups but requires synchronizing both mappings (the file’s sharelist and the user's shared file list).
 A transaction-based update can keep these consistent.
-- Fully Normalized Table Approach: Create a dedicated SharedFiles table mapping userId to fileId:
+- **Fully Normalized Table Approach**: Create a dedicated SharedFiles table mapping userId to fileId:
 ![Screenshot 2025-10-17 113208.png](https://assets.leetcode.com/users/images/71cd8b46-a662-4a6f-965f-77eeebc1be4a_1760680955.4569824.png)

 **Synchronizing Files** -